fotor-2025042422352

 "It was an unfortunate end to an otherwise good day.
 In FP2 it was a small mistake, but not one that makes me lose confidence.
 I expected the front to slide around more and I clipped the inside wall at turn 4.
 Focusing on tomorrow, I think the pace is there.
 It's a bit of a shame we couldn't get the high fuel laps done, but we should be in the mix for tomorrow".

-Similar to his teammate Carlos Sainz’s Jr. words:
+Similarly to his teammate, Carlos Sainz’s Jr. states:

 fotor-20241229135014.jpeg